 - A ‘Hook’ to launch the Topic to ensure it is purposeful and substantive for the pupils;

-- A low-stakes Topic quiz that encourages children to assimilate learning into their long-term memory, where gains are tracked with misconceptions planned for and addressed;
+- A low-stakes Topic quiz that encourages children to assimilate learning into their long-term memory, where gains are celebrated with misconceptions planned for and addressed;

-- A Workshop or Educational Visit each half term that develops significant learning within that Topic;
+- A Workshop or Educational Visit each half term that develops significant learning within that Topic (Covid dependant);

-- A ‘Culminating Event’ to conclude each Topic where all learning is recapped and summarised, and where parents are invited to share their views and inform future curriculum design along with the children;
+- A ‘Culminating Event’ to conclude each Topic where all learning is recapped and summarised, and where parents are invited to share their views and inform future curriculum design along with the children (Covid dependant);

 - Home Learning tasks for each Topic which encourage and invite collaborative learning involving parents/carers and the pupils;